sakapoodle/trophy-boosting/notes/boosting/overwatch-simple.md

 #### Matchmaking method:

 - Set up lobby with **only 4 boosting players**
   (even if there are more boosting players ready to join)
+  Usually the 4 "starting players" are the host and 3 players with mics.
 - Search for a game in **Quickplay** mode.
 - Everyone in the lobby, hover over "Leave Group" by pressing <span>Triangle (&#9651;) then Cross (X)</span>.
 - **(IMPORTANT!)** As soon as _"Game Found"_ appears at the top of your screen, **LEAVE GROUP!**